nchinling/learning_management_system/worklog.md

 - created row mapper to return number of attempts.
 - implemented first data analytics -> quiz number of attempt

+# 20 Dec
+- Chart title
+- Rescaled chart
+- modified content_data table to include account_id
+- updated backend to return number of access
+- displayed notes number of access in dashboard
+- displayed average marks

 # To do
-- Data analytics - general quiz performance (mean, median)
+- Data analytics - general quiz performance (mean)
+- Remove increment when content is accessed by teacher
 - student data analytcs - performance for each quiz